MicrosoftDocs/azure-devops-docs/docs/pipelines/test/review-continuous-test-results-after-build.md

 History of test execution can provide meaningful insights into reliability or performance of tests.
 When troubleshooting a failure, it is valuable to know how a test has performed in the past.
-The **Tests** page provides test history in context with the test results.
+The **Tests** tab provides test history in context with the test results.
 The test history information is exposed in a progressive manner starting with the current build pipeline to other branches, or the current stage to other stages, for build and release respectively.